Dumped On: The Messy Truth About Love Canal, NY

 In 1960 and 61, the School Board succeeded in unloading the land, dedicating the northern portion to the city and selling the southern portion at public auction.
 Like Hooker, the Board attempted to absolve itself of liability through the wording of the deed.

-In 1962 the LaSalle Expressway was built near the site, during which additional holes were punctured in the protective cap, allowing rainwater to flow through, carrying toxic chemicals into the adjacent neighborhood.
-But because the neighborhood was not situated directly over the canal, residents were not informed of any danger.
+In 1962 the LaSalle Expressway was built near the site, during which additional holes were punctured in the protective cap, allowing rainwater to flow through, carrying toxic chemicals into the adjacent neighborhood, but because the neighborhood was not situated directly over the canal, residents were not informed of any danger.
+Fourteen years passed.

 “An Extremely Serious Danger to Public Health”